 The company had been thrashed in the space of ten years.
 Where previously it had employed hundreds of resources, after four layoffs and one bankruptcy it was now clinging to life with less than forty.
 Investors had had enough and ordered the sale of the company.

-The new group of investors saw opportunity, and immediately started making adjustments.
-Some were large (like getting ridding of even more people) and some were small (like providing free drinks in the cafeteria).
+The new group of investors saw an opportunity and immediately started making adjustments.
+Some were large (like getting rid of even more people) and some were small (like providing free drinks in the cafeteria).
 Additionally, they adopted a philosophy of transparency that had not been seen heretofore.
 The old regime talked the talk of transparency and inclusiveness but it was just that…talk.
 The new owners walked the walk, and the difference was night and day.

 One of the first things they did was to share the financials with the entire company as soon as the numbers were ready, which was in just under a month.
 The income statement was projected on the wall in the conference room, and showed that while the first half of the year had incurred a net loss, more profit was realized in the current month than in the previous six months.